 Taking a more in-depth look, we discover that consumers are willing to pay for the chance to make a positive impact.
-If the company guarantees that they act in a socially responsible manner, they’re often willing to spend up to 25% more than the usual asking price: 60% pay more for food & drinks, 57% for cosmetics, and 53% apparel & fashion.
+If the company guarantees that they act in a socially responsible manner, they’re often willing to spend up to 25% more than the usual asking price: 60% pay more for food & drinks, 57% for cosmetics, and 53% for apparel & fashion.
 Among younger consumers, 78% are willing to pay more for food & drink products that don’t damage the environment.
-We break down which industries consumers are unwilling to extra for, which ones are negatively regarded and who is unconvinced by company promises of sustainability in our CSR UK Trend Report for 2019.
+We break down which industries consumers are unwilling to pay extra for, which ones are negatively regarded, and who are unconvinced by company promises of sustainability trends in our CSR UK Trend Report for 2019.

 Are companies responding to consumers’ expectations?
 They are!